DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Angela_Daly_def/index.markdown

 on this recommendation, and as it stands the recommendation is also non-binding.

-In the US context, specifically given the limits of competition law to deal with privacy concerns, Pasquale argues that search engines should instead be thought of as an ‘essential cultural and political facility’ and regulated accordingly, using tools beyond competition
+In the U.S. context, specifically given the limits of competition law to deal with privacy concerns, Pasquale argues that search engines should instead be thought of as an ‘essential cultural and political facility’ and regulated accordingly, using tools beyond competition